-Complete a total of 8 Science and Mathematics credits (including any Science and Mathematics courses taken from the General Education: Quantitative Literacy group) from courses in:
+Complete a total of 8 Science and Mathematics credits (including any Science and Mathematics courses taken from the General Education: Quantitative Literacy group) from:

 - Astronomy (ASTR), Atmospheric Studies (ATMS), Biology (BIO), Chemistry (CHEM), Geographic Information Systems (GIS), Geology (GEOL), Mathematics (MATH), Physical Science (PSCI), Physics (PHYS), Science (SCI).